Price & Hours

 - 2 hours to Half Day Time to Spend

 Read about how we rank Things to Do.

 Locals and frequent visitors agree that the city's hippest shops and restaurants converge in a Museum District-adjacent area known as Carytown.
-But take note: Boutiques reign here, so don't visit expecting a Toys "R" Us, Best Buy or Crate and Barrel; instead you'll find quirky alternatives like the World of Mirth, Plan 9 Records and Leo Burke Furniture.
-There are also some familiar sites: Carytown hosts a Hair Cuttery, a Kroger grocery store and a Smoothie King.
+But take note: Boutiques reign here, so don't visit expecting a Toys "R" Us, Best Buy or Crate and Barrel; instead you'll find quirky alternatives like the World of Mirth, Plan 9 Music and Need Supply Co.
+There are also some familiar sights: Carytown hosts a Hair Cuttery, a 7-Eleven and a Starbucks.

 If you like to shop, you owe yourself a visit to at least gaze at the window displays.
 And if you're budget conscious, keep in mind that Carytown eateries are known to be overpriced.
-To save some money, just visit for ambience: Mark the popular (and free) Watermelon Festival in July on your calendar or go see a movie or live performance at the Byrd Theatre.
-Byrd's is a preserved Richmond movie house that's very popular with locals (particularly for its $2 ticket prices).
+To save some money, just visit for ambiance: Mark the popular (and free) August Watermelon Festival on your calendar or go see a movie or live performance at the Byrd Theatre.
+The Byrd is a preserved Richmond movie house that's very popular with locals (particularly for its $2 ticket prices).